-In the main navigation bar, click on the gears icon in the top right, and select Admin.
+At the bottom of the navigation sidebar, click on the gears icon and select Admin settings.

 Once in the Admin section, select the Databases tab from the navigation bar at the top of the screen.
 You’ll see a list of your connected databases (if any).
 To connect a database to Metabase, click Add database and follow the connection instructions for your database.

 Although connection details differ database to database, in general you’ll need to get connection info from your database admin, usually some combination of hostname (sometimes called endpoint), port, database username and password, and the name of the database.

 Metabase supports many different databases and data sources, with different levels of support.

 The following databases have official drivers maintained by the Metabase team.
 Customers on paid plans will get official support.

 For provider-specific connection details, like connecting to a PostgreSQL data warehouse on RDS:

 Connection options differ depending on which database you’re connecting to.
 Here’s an overview:

 Metabase automatically tries to connect to databases with SSL first, then without if that doesn’t work.
 If it’s possible to connect to your database with an SSL connection, Metabase will make that the default setting for your database.
 If you prefer to connect without this layer of security, you can always change this setting later, but we highly recommend keeping SSL turned on to keep your data secure.

 By default, Metabase does a lightweight hourly sync and an intensive daily scan of field values.
 If you have a large database, we recommend enabling the toggle Choose when syncs and scans happen found when you select Show advanced options.
 Once on, you can review when and how often the field value scans happen.
 (Note: this setting used to be called “Enable in-depth analysis.”)